-Priority Exception Type Exception Handling Start Timing High Reset Exception handling starts at the timing of level change from low to high on the RES pin, or when the watchdog timer overflows.
-The CPU enters the reset state when the RES pin is low.
+Priority Exception Type Exception Handling Start Timing High A Reset Exception handling starts at the timing of level change from low to high on the $\overline{\text{RES}}$ pin, or when the watchdog timer overflows.
+The CPU enters the reset state when the $\overline{\text{RES}}$ pin is low.
 Illegal instruction Exception handling starts when an undefined code is executed.
 Trace1 Exception handling starts after execution of the current instruction or exception handling, if the trace (T) bit in EXR is set to 1.
 Address error After an address error has occurred, exception handling starts on completion of instruction execution.
-Interrupt Exception handling starts after execution of the current instruction or exception handling, if an interrupt request has occurred.2 Low Trap instruction3 Exception handling starts by execution of a trap instruction (TRAPA).
+Interrupt Exception handling starts after execution of the current instruction or exception handling, if an interrupt request has occurred.
+2 Sleep instruction Exception handling starts by execution of a sleep instruction (SLEEP), if the SSBY bit in SBYCR is set to 0 and the SLPIE bit in SBYCR is set to 1.
+Low Trap instruction3 Exception handling starts by execution of a trap instruction (TRAPA).
+Notes: 1 Traces are enabled only v in interrupt control mode 2 Trace exception handling is not